The Digital State in Practice

 This project work will, furthermore, provide you with inspiration, method and theory reflections, empirical insights and analytical skills relevant for your master thesis as well as future employment.

 This course constitutes the second part of the specialisation in Public Digitalisation.
-ITU students must have participated in the first part, The Digital State, to register.
+ITU students may apply to include the course in an individual

 Intended learning outcomes